Best AI Robo-Advisor Alternatives for Small Accounts in 2026

 Short answer

-When your balance is small, the things that matter most are the barrier to start (minimums), whether you can buy fractional shares, and whether fees eat the balance.
-No-minimum tools come first: Cleo (budgeting to free up cash), Acorns (spare-change automation), and SoFi (low-cost, fractional).
-Betterment is the classic hands-off robo.
-Walnut is a free AI assistant you chat with on the broker you already own, framing holdings against the S&P 500, though its minimum depends on your broker.
-Magnifi helps you find funds.
-There is no single best one; match the tool to your situation.
+On a small balance the things that decide everything are the barrier to start (minimums), whether you can buy fractional shares, and whether the fee is flat or a percentage of assets.
+The no-minimum tools come first: Cleo (budgeting to free up cash), Acorns (spare-change automation), SoFi (low-cost, fractional), and Fidelity Go (a robo with no minimum that waives its management fee at small balances).
+Walnut is a free AI assistant you chat with on the broker you already own, framing holdings against the S&P 500, with no minimum of its own.
+Betterment is the classic goal-based robo, and Magnifi helps you find funds.
+There is no single best one; match the tool to your situation, and watch fee drag.
 Walnut is not an investment adviser.

 Most “best robo-advisor” lists are written for people with a comfortable balance, where a quarter of a percent fee or a few hundred dollar minimum barely registers.
-With a small account the math is different: a flat monthly charge can be several percent of what you hold, a high minimum can lock you out entirely, and one expensive whole share can blow your diversification.
+With a small account the math is different: a flat monthly charge can be several percent of what you hold, a minimum can lock you out entirely, and one expensive whole share can blow your diversification.
 So this guide leads with the lowest-barrier options and is honest about fee drag.
-It covers six (Cleo, Acorns, SoFi, Betterment, Walnut, and Magnifi), describes each on the same fields, and orders them by fit for a small balance rather than by brand.
+It covers seven (Cleo, Acorns, Fidelity Go, SoFi, Walnut, Betterment, and Magnifi), names which impose a minimum and which do not, describes each on the same fields, and orders them by fit for a small balance rather than by brand.
+For the wider category beyond small accounts, see the best AI investing apps.

 What actually matters for a small balance